List of NHL rivalries: Boston Bruins vs. Toronto Maple Leafs

 Both teams are Original Six teams, with their first game played in Boston's inaugural season in 1924–25.
-From 1924–2020, the two teams met each other in the 16 playoff series, and faced each other in one Stanley Cup Finals.
+From 1924 to 2024, the two teams met each other in the 17 playoff series, and faced each other in one Stanley Cup Final.

 The rivalry has since been renewed from the 2013 Stanley Cup playoffs which saw the Bruins rally from a 4–1 third period deficit to defeat the Maple Leafs in overtime, 5–4, and advance to the second round.
-The Bruins and Maple Leafs faced each other in both the 2018 and 2019 Stanley Cup playoffs, with the Bruins winning both series in seven games.
+The Bruins and Maple Leafs faced each other in the 2018, 2019, and 2024 Stanley Cup playoffs with the Bruins winning all four series in seven games.

+As of the end of the 2024–25 season, Boston leads the regular season record, 309–271–98–14, and the playoff record, 46–43–1 against Toronto.

 Detroit Red Wings vs. Toronto Maple Leafs

 While the Toronto-Montreal rivalry is one of the most famous in all of sports, the rivalry with the Red Wings is no less intense.
 This rivalry dates to the 1920s.
 As of 2017, they have had twenty-three playoff meetings, five in the finals.
 So fierce was the rivalry that when the New York Rangers reached the finals against Detroit in 1950, but could not play in their home rink, Madison Square Garden, because the Ringling Bros. and Barnum & Bailey Circus were in town, they arranged to play home games in Toronto, whose fans hated the Wings.

 The rivalry heightened to a fever pitch due to an incident in the 1950 playoffs when Detroit's young star, Gordie Howe, mistimed a check on Toronto's Ted Kennedy and fell head-first into the boards, suffering severe injuries and needing emergency surgery to save his life.
 While Kennedy was exonerated by the NHL, Detroit management and fans accused him of deliberately injuring Howe.
 The result was a violent playoff series and increased animosity between the teams.
-The teams' proximity to each other – Toronto and Detroit are approximately 240 miles (380 km) apart, mainly using Ontario Highway 401 – and a number of shared fans (particularly in markets such as Windsor, Ontario) added to the rivalry.
+The teams' proximity to each other – Toronto and Detroit are approximately 240 miles (380 km) apart, mainly using Ontario Highway 401 — and a number of shared fans (particularly in markets such as Windsor, Ontario) added to the rivalry.
 After the Leafs moved to the Eastern Conference in 1998, they faced each other less often, and the rivalry was more often found in the stands than on the ice.

 The matchup became a divisional one for the first time in fifteen seasons, in the 2013–14 season when the Red Wings moved into the Eastern Conference, sharing their division with the Maple Leafs.
 The 2014 NHL Winter Classic was played between the Red Wings and the Maple Leafs at Michigan Stadium in Ann Arbor on January 1, 2014.

-The rivalry might have heightened in 2015 with the signing of former Red Wings coach Mike Babcock as the new coach of the Leafs.
+They also played each other in the NHL Centennial Classic on January 1, 2017.

+As of the end of the 2024–25 season, Toronto leads the regular season record, 303–285–93–6, while Detroit leads the playoff record, 59–58.